NeokingdomDAO/dapp/README.md

 Note: if you want to change from i.e. teledisko to neokingdom, just re-run `vercel link` and choose `dapp-neokingdom` as project name.

+## Run a local Postgres instance

+- Set `POSTGRES_LOCAL=true` in your `.env` file
+- Run `docker compose -f local-compose.yaml up`
+- Run `npx drizzle-kit push`

+You can now run the app connected to your local database.

 ## How to add a Subgraph query

 - Create a new file inside the `./lib/graphql/subgraph/queries/` folder